andrewdyer/slim-api-template/README.md

 The `bootstrap/` directory holds the initialization and configuration files.
 It sets up the Slim app, dependency injection container, middleware, environment variables, and services.
 This ensures the application is correctly configured before handling requests.

 The `public/` directory contains publicly accessible files.
 The index.php file serves as the entry point for the application, handling all incoming HTTP requests and bootstrapping the Slim app.

+The `resources/` directory stores application resources, such as views.
+Twig templates are used for rendering views, allowing you to separate the presentation layer from the application logic.

 The `routes/` directory defines the application’s routes.
 The web.php file contains route definitions, which map incoming HTTP requests to their corresponding controllers.